 The NEC has 16,000 car parking spaces.
 If you plan to arrive by car you can book prepaid parking for £12 a day, or it is £16 per day if you just turn up.
-The carpark is a short walk from the venue and has a free shuttle bus.
+The car park is a short walk from the venue and has a free shuttle bus.

 If you plan to arrive by train there are regular connecting trains from Birmingham New Street to Birmingham International.
 The journey only takes 15 minutes.
-If arriving by plane it only takes 90 seconds on a transfer from the airport to the venue.
+If arriving by plane it only takes 90 seconds for a transfer from the airport to the venue.

 Where to stay

 There are a number of hotels located at the venue.
 For a luxury stay, book a room at the Crowne Plaza Birmingham NEC, Hilton Garden Inn Birmingham Airport or the Genting Hotel.

 If you’re looking for budget accommodation, both the Ibis and Travelodge at Birmingham Airport offer rooms for under £30 per night.